 What's News 127

 Welcome to the Botanic Gardens and Parks Authority's news, keeping you up-to-date with what's happening in Kings Park and Bold Park.
-You may also be interested in the media section and like to subscribe to one of our newsletters.
+You may like to subscribe to one of our newsletters or browse the media section and science highlights.

 Please note that these news items served a particular purpose at a particular time and may have been superseded.
 They may contain references to activities or policies that have no current application.
 They may link or refer to web pages or documents that have moved.

 We aim to alert the public to major closures and service interruptions where possible.
 At certain times it is necessary to close roads and facilities within Kings Park and Botanic Garden and Bold Park.
 Operational and maintenance activities can impact the status of roads, carparks, paths and services in the parks and closures will occur during certain weather conditions.